Congratulations on deciding to take the next step!

 All required materials must be completed per application instructions.
 Hard copy or e-mailed documents will NOT be accepted.

 Application deadline is January 15.

 Final decisions will be sent to applicants no later than mid-March.

-All UIC graduate and professional applicants must scan and upload copies of official transcripts directly to the application.
+All UIC graduate and professional applicants must scan and upload copies of transcripts directly to the application.
+The transcripts must be registrar issued.
 Do NOT mail or e-mail transcripts directly to the College of Nursing or to the UIC Admissions Office.